bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 This is only relevant for iOS apps and for cross-platform apps with iOS versions. "%}

 {% include collapse.html title="$BITRISE_IO" content="Indicates that the build is running in a bitrise.io environment.
-Value is set to `true` by bitrise.io when it starts a build."%}
+Value is set to `true` by Bitrise when it starts a build."%}

 For more information on Env Vars, check out [Secrets and Env Vars](/builds/env-vars-secret-env-vars/).